igillespie/ros2_libcamera_video_stream/README.md

 # ROS 2 Libcamera Video Stream

 This project provides a ROS 2 package for capturing video streams using `libcamera` and publishing them as ROS 2 topics.
-Additionally, it includes a Flask server to stream the video feed over HTTP.
+It was tested using ROS2 Jazzy installed on a Raspberry Pi 5.

 ---